jayprachaya/movie_rating_prediction/README.md

 # movie_rating_prediction
-program for predict rating from story plot
+program for predict rating from story plot and movies information